Creating Dependent Dropdown Lists

 Creating the Custom Lists and Custom Record Type

-Before you can create fields that filter based on selections you make in other fields, you first must create a custom list for each controlling field.
+Before you can create fields that filter based on selections you make in other fields, you have to create a custom list for each controlling field.
 Then you create the custom record type for the dependent field.
-You use these custom lists and custom record when you create the fields to include in transaction types or other record types.
+You'll use these custom lists and custom record type when creating fields for transaction types or other record types.

 To create the custom lists and custom record type: